-Eligible allocations under JAG are posted annually on BJA's JAG web page: www.bja.gov/ProgramDetails.aspx?Program_ID=59.
+Eligible award amounts under JAG are posted annually on BJA's JAG web page: www.bja.gov/ProgramDetails.aspx?Program_ID=59.

-Awards are 4 years in length, and award periods will be from October 1, 2012 through September 30, 2016.
-Extensions beyond this period may be made on a case-by-case basis at the discretion of BJA and must be requested via GMS no less than 30 days prior to the grant end date.
+Awards of at least \$25,000 or more are 4 years in length with an award period of October 1, 2012 through September 30, 2016.
+Extensions beyond a 4-year period may be made on a caseby-case basis at the discretion of BJA and must be requested via the Grants Management System (GMS) no less than 30 days prior to the grant end date.